yared67/task-manager/README.md

    - Set environment variables in the Render dashboard.
 2. Deploy your frontend to Vercel:

-    -Log in to your Vercel account and create a new project.
+    -Log in to Vercel account and create a new project.
-    -Select your repository and configure the project settings.
+    -Select repository and configure the project settings.
     -set the build and output settings
      ```
      Build Command: npm run build
      Output Directory: build
      ```
-3. Ensure that your frontend is configured to make API requests to your Render backend URL.
+3. Ensure that your frontend is configured to make API requests to Render backend URL.
   ## Contributing
 Contributions are welcome!
 Please follow these steps: